Immediate Action Required to Prepare for “Phase 2” HIPAA Compliance Audits of Both Covered Entities and Business Associates

 - Ensuring written HIPAA policies and procedures are in place and have been updated to account for changes in the Final Rule.
 Organizations should be prepared to provide OCR with current policies and procedures and to demonstrate complete implementation of such policies and procedures, including evidence of having completed appropriate HIPAA training.

 In preparation for a possible HIPAA audit by OCR in the coming months, Covered Entities and Business Associates should immediately review and assess their obligations under HIPAA to ensure their compliance.
 Chiesa Shahinian & Giantomasi PC is prepared to assist clients with all their HIPAA compliance needs, such as developing or revising written HIPAA policies and procedures, responding to an OCR audit, developing or revising Business Associate agreements, conducting risk assessments and conducting workforce training.
-Should you have any questions regarding the OCR audits and what they mean for you and your business, please do not hesitate to contact an attorney in our Health Care and Hospital Group.
+Should you have any questions regarding the OCR audits and what they mean for you and your business, please do not hesitate to contact an attorney on our Health Care and Hospital Team.